Life insurance can be difficult to think about because it means you won’t be there for your family.

 It’s possible that the cash value will eventually be enough to pay your cost for the policy entirely.
 This means that at some point, you’ll no longer have to pay for your policy and your family will still receive the benefits.
 This is known as a policy being “paid up”.

-Below you will find whole life insurance rates for males ages 35 and 45 who smoke:
+Below you will find whole life insurance rates for males who smoke:

 Compare RatesStart Now →